Place the Parmesan in a shallow bowl. Dip the chicken pieces, one by one, into the parmesan and press to coat.

 If working in batches, keep the cooked chicken tenders in a 170°F oven while you cook more batches.

-The main challenge when making this recipe is that grated parmesan doesn't adhere to chicken as well as traditional coatings.
+The main challenge when making this recipe is that grated Parmesan doesn't adhere to chicken as well as traditional coatings.
 The finer the cheese is grated and the drier it is, the better it will adhere.

 There's no need to add salt - the cheese and mustard add plenty of saltiness.